jnozzi/cocoadev.com/SiteContent/General/JpegTwoThousandValueTransformer.markdown

 * Jpeg2000 seems to works best with large (width/height) images.
 Small images show more compression artifacts.
-* This code base can easily be used to create [[PNGValueTransformer]], [[GIFValueTransformer]], etc, by changing NSJPEG2000FileType appropriately. (see http://developer.apple.com/documentation/Cocoa/Reference/[[ApplicationKit]]/Classes/NSBitmapImageRep_Class/Reference/Reference.html)
+* This code base can easily be used to create General/PNGValueTransformer, General/GIFValueTransformer, etc, by changing NSJPEG2000FileType appropriately. (see http://developer.apple.com/documentation/Cocoa/Reference/General/ApplicationKit/Classes/NSBitmapImageRep_Class/Reference/Reference.html)
-* Any value transformer made this way can open images compressed by any other value transformer because the transformedValue: just calls [[NSBitmapImageRep]] directly; it will open any format [[NSBitmapImageRep]] knows how.
+* Any value transformer made this way can open images compressed by any other value transformer because the transformedValue: just calls General/NSBitmapImageRep directly; it will open any format General/NSBitmapImageRep knows how.